 - Certificate of Physical Fitness - The applicant must present a certificate of physical fitness from a school or private physician.
 The school district must provide the physical examination if the applicant so requests.
 The annual school examination, the examination given for sports, or any other complete physical examination is acceptable for employment purposes.
 In any case, the physical examination must have been given within twelve (12) months prior to the issuance of the employment certificate or permit.
 EXCEPTION: A physical fitness certificate is not required for the issuance of a Newspaper Carrier Permit if the applicant is qualified to participate in the school's physical education program.
 If the applicant is not qualified to so participate, a physician's permission is required.

 - Pledge of Employment - The Pledge of Employment, which appears only on the Application for Employment Certificate (not on the Application for Employment Permit), must be completed only (a) for a minor with a medical limitation and (b) for a minor 16 years of age who is leaving school, prior to high school graduation, and who resides in a district (New York City and Buffal0) which requires a minor under 17 years of age, who is not employed, to attend school.

-- School Record - The Schooling Record on the Application for Employment Permit must be completed only for minors applying for the Child Model Permit.
-On the Application for Employment Certificate, the Schooling Record must be completed only for minors residing in New York City or Buffalo.
+- School Record - On the Application for Employment Certificate, the Schooling Record must be completed only for minors residing in New York City or Buffalo.

 - Social Security Number